 Through Armstrong's vision, the "Community Concert Band, Inc." was formed in early 1984 in Charles County, largely by Armstrong contacting former students from his 25 years of teaching.
-In 1985, the name was changed to "Southern Maryland Concert Band" to reflect the wide geographic diversity of the band's membership and its public performance locations throughout the four counties of Southern Maryland.
+In 1985, the name was changed to "Southern Maryland Concert Band" to reflect the wide geographic diversity of the band's membership and public performance locations throughout the counties of Southern Maryland.

 Based in Charles County since its inception, the SMCB has performed many formal and community concerts over the years.
 The SMCB is the only community-based instrumental ensemble dedicated to providing quality, yet affordable music to families in Southern Maryland.
-In addition to formal concerts, 8 to 10 informal community concerts are presented each season at fairs, festivals, historic occasions and special events.
+In addition to formal concerts, informal community concerts are presented each season at fairs, festivals, historic occasions and special events.
 We are committed to performing a challenging quality music repertoire and rehearsing diligently to ensure the finest musical product possible from our members.
 SMCB brings together all levels of musicians - from high school age with little stage experience to retirees who have performed with the military bands.
-This mix of experience levels makes for exciting learning experiences and enhances the overall musicianship of all those involved.
+This mix makes for exciting learning experiences and enhances the overall musicianship of all those involved.

 The Southern Maryland Concert Band relies on financial support from our community.
 We have programs for both individual contributors and corporate sponsors.
 We sincerely appreciate your generosity.